PDS SPICE Archives

 Flight Project Kernels link.

-To download the complete data set use the URL of the link in the "Archive Link" column in wget
+To download the complete archive use the URL of the link in the "Archive Link" column in wget

 download help for additional details.

-Some SPICE dataset collections are very large and may be impractical to download in their entirety.
+Some SPICE archives such as those for Lunar Reconnaissance Orbiter, Mars Reconnaissance Orbier, and Cassini, are very large and may be impractical to download in their entirety.

-To download a subset of a data set covering a particular time interval, click
+To download a subset of an archive covering a particular time interval, click

 "subset" in the Subset Link column and follow the instructions on the page that appears.

-The subsetting service will NOT download Cassini EKs, instrument-specific CKs, and Cassini-specific PCKs.
-(It will provide the latest generic PCK, however.)
+The subsetting service will NOT download Cassini EKs, Cassini instrument-specific CKs, and Cassini-specific PCKs.
+(However it will provide the latest generic PCK.)